Best Earplugs for Sleeping

 Take a look at their main features:

-- Suitable for sleeping, concerts, construction work, and traveling.
+• Suitable for sleeping, snoring, construction work, and traveling.

 The absolute best thing about these earplugs is the fact that they really work.
 Perhaps they might seem to be a bit old-fashioned to you, given the fact how many silicone, latex and even custom-made earplugs there are.
 However, these little helpers do their job.
 My neighbors were in the process of renovating when I was testing these earplugs, and they managed to pleasantly surprise me.